ief015/libckrgb/README.md

 Including in your project
 -------------------------

 Simply include the `include` directory for libckrgb and link the linkable library into your project.
-Then, you may include the header in your project like so: `#include <ckrgb/libckrgb.h>`
+Then, you may include the header in your project like so: `#include <libckrgb.h>`

-Alternatively, if you're using C++: `#include <ckrgb/libckrgb.hpp>`
+Alternatively, if you're using C++: `#include <libckrgb.hpp>`

 and you're done!